CSCIX65G/FreeCombineExamples/Documentation/Bibliography.md

 * [Guidelines on NIO](https://github.com/swift-server/guides/blob/main/docs/concurrency-adoption-guidelines.md).
 The official guidelines that implementors of server-side code are supposed to consider.
 * [NIO Roadmap](https://forums.swift.org/t/future-of-swift-nio-in-light-of-concurrency-roadmap/41633/4).
 Basically NIO needs custom executors to build its own version of a ThreadPool.
+* [NIO Roadmap part 2](https://forums.swift.org/t/future-of-swift-nio-in-light-of-concurrency-roadmap/41633/11).
+Basically NIO can't use async/await and this is true of all I/O bound processes.
+(I'm thinking UI)

 ### Theory of Coroutines